Katzenwerfer/tf2-settings/mods/README.md

 Here you will find a showcase of some mods I like, alongside some merged vpks and files to customize huds.

+Do not I do not upate things very often, so certain modifications might not work with the latest version of mods.

 I don't own any of the content showcased in this folder unless stated otherwise.

 - Scout FP Animation Overhaul (edited)